Automatic transmission fluid: Example Maintenance Schedule

-Lifetime automatic transmission fluids made from higher quality base oil and an additive package are more chemically stable, less reactive, and do not experience oxidation as easily as lower quality fluids made from lower quality base oil and an additive package.
-Therefore, higher quality transmission fluids can last a long time in normal driving conditions (Typically 100,000 miles (160,000 km) or more).
+Lifetime automatic transmission fluids made from higher-quality base oil and an additive package are more chemically stable, less reactive, and do not experience oxidation as easily as lower-quality fluids made from lower-quality base oil and an additive package.
+Therefore, higher-quality transmission fluids can last a long time in normal driving conditions (Typically 100,000 miles (160,000 km) or more).

 The definition of 'Lifetime Fluid" differs from transmission manufacturer to transmission manufacturer.
 Always consult the vehicle maintenance guide for the proper service interval for the fluid in your transmission and your driving conditions.

-Chevrolet Colorado Example: According to the Scheduled Maintenance Guide of a 2018 Chevrolet Colorado with "Lifetime Fluid" could have two different fluid service intervals depending upon how the vehicle is driven:
+Chevrolet Colorado Example: According to the Scheduled Maintenance Guide a 2018 Chevrolet Colorado with "Lifetime Fluid" could have two different fluid service intervals depending upon how the vehicle is driven: